tkubica12/azure-hub-and-spoke-blueprint/README.md

 New-AzResourceGroupDeployment -ResourceGroup hub-networking-rg -TemplateFile arm/hubNetwork.json
 ```

-## Preparing ARM template for scope
+## Preparing ARM template for spoke networking
 We need to create ARM template for spoke vnet and setup peering to hub network.

 With that we can currently take two approaches to automation:
 - We can use nested deployment to also provision VNET peering, but that requires identity with access to both subscriptions.
-This means we will need to use user-managed identity and take care of its RBAC ourselves meaning adding this identity to spoke subscription as Owner before Blueprint assignment and removing it after (for security reasons).
+This means we will need to use user-managed identity and take care of its RBAC ourselves meaning adding this identity to spoke subscription as Owner before Blueprint assignment and removing it afterwards (for security reasons).
 - We can use system-managed identity when Blueprint will automatically create identity, make it owner during provisioning and remove this RBAC after deployment automatically.
-Drawback is this identity does not have rights to our hub subscription so currently cannot automate deployment VNET peering.
+Drawback is this identity does not have rights to our hub subscription so  cannot automate deployment of VNET peering.

 In order to properly configure all networking pieces we will use user-managed identity.